 Route Calls to Reps Based on Marketing Data

 Most companies with inbound sales teams use some sort of call routing.
-But most sales teams just aren’t using sophisticated enough call routing engines.
+But sales teams routing engines are rarely sophisticated enough.
 With the right solution, marketers can route calls to the most appropriate rep based on buyer intent data.
 To do this, marketers need to use a call tracking system that can capture the channel, campaign, or even keyword that a prospect viewed prior to calling.
 This data can then be used to route callers to specific reps based on the marketing effort that inspired the call.
 For example, if a prospect calls in after clicking on an ad for wireless routers, the call could automatically be routed to a sales rep that specializes in selling wireless routers.
 Routing calls to product specialists automatically can have a powerful effect on inbound close rates.

 Provide Reps with Call Tracking Data in Real Time